Nutrients: How Much Do You Need?

-Ideally, nutrients should be obtained from food sources, but in the case of athletes to achieve PDIs many times means using supplements.
+Nutrition for optimal health should have nutrients obtained from food sources, but in the case of athletes to achieve PDIs many times means using supplements.
 Otherwise, an athlete would need to take in an overabundance of calories to meet their nutritional needs.
 In other words, supplements provide nutrients without providing more calories than necessary.

 Most of us would benefit from use of ODAs, and if you’re extremely physically active you would be wise to meet with a sports nutritionist to determine your Performance Daily Intakes.